Email Processing in Lua

 authentication_results_header_field

-The function is used for generating the Authentication-Results header which contains the information upon the results of DKIM and SPF checks.
-It takes as an optional argument the authserv_id string which is the ID of the server in the generated header.
-By default the value of authserv_id matches the name of the host on which Dr.Web MailD is running.
+The function is used for generating the Authentication-Results header which contains the information about the results of DKIM and SPF checks.
+Takes the authserv_id optional argument (a string) which is the ID of the authenticang server in the generated header.
+By default the authserv_id value matches the name of the host on which Dr.Web MailD is running.

 The function returns the HeaderField table.

-The name field in the HeaderField has the fixed value (Authentication-Results).
+The name field in the HeaderField table has a fixed value (Authentication-Results).

 Function